-Waiver services are to be provided only to persons who are waiver recipients, and strictly in accordance with the provisions of the approved plan of care (POC).
+Waiver services are to be provided only to persons who are waiver recipients, and strictly in accordance with the provisions of the approved Plan of Care.

 Providers may not refuse to serve any waiver recipient that chooses their agency unless there is documentation to support an inability to meet the individual's health, safety and welfare needs, or all previous efforts to provide services and supports have failed and there is no option but to refuse services.
 Such refusal to serve an individual must be put in writing by the provider, and include a detailed explanation as to why the provider is unable to serve the individual.
-Written notification must be submitted to the Human Services Authority or District.
+Written notification must be submitted to the OCDD regional waiver office or the Human Service Authority or District.
 Providers who contract with other entities to provide waiver services must maintain copies of such contracts signed by both agencies.
 Such contracts must state that the subcontractor may not refuse to serve any waiver recipient referred to them by the enrolled direct service provider agency.